Neur2SP: Neural Two-Stage Stochastic Programming: Results Discussion

 \section{Results \& Discussion}

-In this section, we report the results of the embedded model across the four problem settings.
-As is standard in \twostocprog{}, we evaluate a single ``base" instance across varying scenarios sets and sizes.
-For example, in CFLP, and for a ``base" instance with 10 facilities and 10 customers, one can generate an instance by specifying the number of scenarios and then sampling as many.
-An important advantage of our approach is that we can apply a single trained model to an instance with an arbitrary number of scenarios with no additional offline time required for training or data generation.
+In this section, we report the results of~\method{} across the four problem settings.
+As is standard in \twostocprog{}, we evaluate a single ``base'' instance across varying scenario sets and sizes.
+For example, in CFLP, and for a ``base'' instance with 10 facilities and 10 customers, one can generate an instance by sampling any number of scenarios.
+An important advantage of our approach is that we can apply a single trained model to an instance with an arbitrary number of scenarios.
 For example, the same trained model is used for CFLP\_10\_10\_\{100,500,1000\}.
-We abbreviate the single-cut and multi-cut models to SC and MC, respectively.

-Tables~\ref{tab:res_CFLP} through \ref{tab:res_PP} report the gaps between approaches, solving times, and the time which \extform{} takes to achieve the same solution quality as SC and MC.
-In addition, we include supplementary results with the objective values in Appendix~\ref{app:objective}.
+Tables~\ref{tab:res_CFLP} through \ref{tab:res_PP} report the gaps between approaches, solving times, and the time which \extform{} takes to achieve the same solution quality as \EVA{} and \PSA{}.
+In addition, we include supplementary results with the objective values in Appendix~\ref{app:objective} and non-aggregated results for the SSLP SIPLib instances in Appendix~\ref{app:siplib}.
 For SSLP and CFLP, each row represents mean statistics across 11 and 10 instances generated by sampling different scenario sets of a given size, respectively.
 However, for INVP and PP, each row represents the statistics across 1 instance.
 Originally, both these problems have infinite support as the uncertainty distributions are assumed to be continuous.
-To manage the complexity, these distributions are transformed to have a finite support by uniformly sampling equidistant points over the continuous domain in the literature.
-We adopt the same procedure, leading to a static set of scenarios for a given scenario set size.
+To manage the complexity, these distributions are typically transformed to have finite support by uniformly sampling equidistant points over the continuous domain.
+We adopt this same procedure from the literature, leading to a static set of scenarios for a given scenario set size.

-In Table~\ref{tab:res_siplib}, we report optimality gaps and solving times on the publicly available SSLP SIPLib instances.
-In contrast with the other instances in this paper, this set of 12 instances is widely used as a benchmark in the stochastic programming community since they were proposed in \cite{ntaimo2005million} The optimal values for these instances were obtained from the SIPLIB \cite{ahmed2015siplib}.
-The results for SC and MC, in \Cref{tab:res_siplib}, are directly comparable to those of other methods reported in the literature.